jermspeaks/jermspeaks.github.io/src/content/resume/02-employment-print.md

   - **Clear Dx WGS**

-    - Built on top of the Clear Safety product to launch a new product, Clear Dx WGS, a comprehensive WGS (Whole Genome Sequencing) platform to accelerate the detection of infectious disease outbreaks
+    - Built on top of the Clear Safety product to launch a new product, Clear Dx WGS, a comprehensive WGS (Whole Genome Sequencing) platform to accelerate the detection of infectious disease outbreaks using the same tech stack as Clear Safety
     - Designed, developed, and tested new features on Clear Dx WGS that include rack creation and run reports for SARS-CoV-2 (Clinical and Wastewater), Microbial Surveillance, and other produts.
     - Audited accessibility on our application, outputting VPAT reports, and implemented fixes to ensure compliance with WCAG 2.1 AAA
     - Patched application with security policies and headers
     - Earned certification in ISO 13485:2016 (QMS)
-    - Tech Stack: Same as Clear Safety

   - **Clear Safety**
-    - Joined the team in an application developer role, architecting, designing, and developing the Web Application for Clear Safety, a product for food safety testing using NGS (next-generation sequencing)
+    - Joined the team in an application developer role, architecting, designing, and developing the Web Application for Clear Safety, a product for food safety testing using NGS (next-generation sequencing), using React, Redux, Styled-Components, d3, GraphQL, Docker, Nginx, GCP, Jest, Cypress, Workbox, Storybook, Kubernetes, and git
     - Managed continuous, quarterly releases including features like smart scheduling, data visualization, and data analysis
     - Assisted in designing and implementing a full design system, modular to create hi-fi screens and quality user experiences for developers
     - Led Scrum ceremonies including sprint planning, backlog grooming, and retrospectives
-    - Tech Stack: React, Redux, Styled-Components, d3, GraphQL, Docker, Nginx, GCP, Jest, Cypress, Workbox, Storybook, Kubernetes, git

 - _2014-2018_
   **Inform** Senior Front-end Engineer

   - **Digital Media Exchange** _Dashboard for customers and internal employees for all of Inform's Services_
-    - Joined my team in a lead front-end role reviewing design and interactions and developing the UI infrastructure in React
+    - Joined my team in a lead front-end role reviewing design and interactions and developing the UI infrastructure in React, Redux, d3, Node.js, Express Docker, Rancher, and AWS
     - Facilitated usability testing to determine weak points of the application to improve in the next development cycle
-    - Tech Stack: React, Redux, d3, Node.js, Express Docker, Rancher, AWS
   - **WordPress Plugin**
     - Developed Inform's WordPress plugin for customers to embed videos without leaving the WordPress environment
   - **Insights** _Dashboard for publishers to understand their content using Reverb's services_
-    - Developed dashboard for Insights using Angular with customized data visualizations using d3
-    - Tech Stack: Angular, d3, Node.js, Express, AWS
+    - Developed dashboard for Insights using Angular with customized data visualizations using d3 and built on top of Angular, Node.js, Express, and AWS

-- _2014-current_
-  **Freelancing**

-  - **FamiliesUSA**
-    - Developed a choropleth map with interactivity for learning about new Medicare changes

-- _2012-2014_
-  **Lumenous Device Technologies** Application Engineer

-  - Facilitated job orders from raw material to end product to customer specs
-  - Engineered custom tooling and fixtures for manufacturing customer-specific parts
-  - Implemented lean manufacturing practices
+- Previous Experience beyond a decade can be provided upon request